-- Students should refer to the Off-Campus Studies Advising Sheet by Major section of the Off-Campus Studies homepage for detailed planning tips on which courses to take in the first and second-year depending on your major if you think you might study off-campus.
+- Students should refer to the Advising by Major section of the Off-Campus Studies website for detailed planning tips on which courses to take in the first and second-year depending on your major if you think you might study off-campus.

 - Students considering a major in the fields of music, theater, science, environmental studies or 3-2 engineering should consult directly with a faculty adviser in that major during their first semester at Whitman for additional guidance on course planning prior to off-campus studies.

-- Whitman's Partner Programs in China, Japan, and Taiwan require one year of college-level Japanese or Chinese, or the equivalent.
+- All but one of Whitman's Partner Programs in China, Japan, and Taiwan require one year of college-level Japanese or Chinese, or the equivalent.